-- 4.1 For purposes of this policy, stakeholders are non-members of the UN-Habitat Assembly, and Major Groups and other stakeholders accredited to UN-Habitat or in consultative status with ECOSOC, especially: - a.
-Non-members of the UN-Habitat Assembly as identified in Rules 66-69 of the UN-Habitat Assembly Rules of Procedure, provided they support or work in the fields of housing, sustainable urban development, and human settlements, and support the work and mandate of UN-Habitat namely: - (i) international, regional, and national organisations - (ii) local and regional governments of UN Member States or States not members of the UN^{11} , and local government networks and associations; and - (iii) the major groups and other stakeholders outlined below, as well as UN-Habitat established advisory boards and professional networks. - Major groups and other stakeholders consist of 18 groups12: Nine major groups that were formalized by Agenda 21 at the Earth Summit in 1992: - (i) Women - (ii) Children and Youth - (iii) Indigenous People - (iv) Non-Governmental Organisations (also known as civil society organisations). - (v) Local Authorities (currently referred to as local and regional governments) - (vi) Workers and Trade Unions - (vii) Business and Industry - (viii) Scientific and Technological Community (the group also includes academia and researchers); and - (ix) Farmers.
+- [4.1 For purposes of this policy, stakeholders are non-members of the UN-Habitat Assembly, and Major Groups and other stakeholders [accredited to UN-Habitat or] [EGY+] -in consultative status with ECOSOC [and those with ad hoc accreditation to UN-Habitat] [EGY+], [-especially] [USA+]: - a.
+Non-members of the UN-Habitat Assembly as identified in Rules [66][64] {CHN+} 69 of the UN-Habitat Assembly Rules of Procedure, provided they support or work in the fields of housing, sustainable urban development, and human settlements, and support the work and mandate of UN-Habitat namely: - (i) international, regional, and national organisations - local and regional governments of UN Member States or States not members of the UN, and local government networks and associations; and - (iii) the major groups and other stakeholders outlined below, as well as UN-Habitat established advisory boards and professional networks. - ALT 4.1 (Secretariat Proposal) For purposes of this policy, stakeholders are non-members of the UN-Habitat Assembly, and Major Groups and other stakeholders accredited to UN-Habitat or in consultative status with ECOSOC. - a) Non-members of the UN-Habitat Assembly are identified in Rule [64] {MAR+, USA+, PSE+} [65] {MAR+, USA+} - 69 of the UN-Habitat Assembly Rules of Procedure, namely: - Other United Nations Bodies, United Nations specialized agencies and related organisations (rule 65) - ii.
+Intergovernmental organisations and other entities (rule 66) - iii.
+Local authorities of UN Member States or States not members of the UN [(rule 64)]